 Greer Gilman has contributed a chapter on 'The languages of the fantastic' to The Cambridge Companion to Fantasy Literature (published at the end of January); more information here.

-Her post-apocalyptic Cloudish short story, "Down the Wall", will be included in the forthcoming (December 2014) anthology The Mammoth Book of SF Stories by Women.
+Her post-apocalyptic Cloudish short story, "Down the Wall", is included in the December 2014 anthology The Mammoth Book of SF Stories by Women.
+Reviewing the anthology story by story, Nina Allan said: "This is a night-fantasia, Mervyn Peake on speed, Gustav Dore drawn in words."

 |Home Page||Moonwise||Cloud & Ashes||Cry Murder!||Exit||About Greer Gilman|